 2. Fluvanna County Chamber of Commerce - Texas Jack Rides Again.
 His fame lived on as he was immortalized in the ‘dime novels’ popular at the time.
 Eventually he fell into obscurity but he is remembered today both in Fluvanna, his home county, and by the Texas Jack Association.
 (Submitted on January 16, 2013, by PaulwC3 of Northern, Virginia.)

 Credits.
-This page was last revised on May 11, 2018.
-This page originally submitted on September 22, 2008, by Roger Dean Meyer of Yankton, South Dakota.
-This page has been viewed 2,211 times since then and 63 times this year.
+This page was last revised on December 25, 2019.
+It was originally submitted on September 22, 2008, by Roger Dean Meyer of Yankton, South Dakota.
+This page has been viewed 2,280 times since then and 51 times this year.
 Last updated on April 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1, 2. submitted on September 22, 2008, by Roger Dean Meyer of Yankton, South Dakota. • Bill Pfingsten was the editor who published this page.